-My son texted me today with a simple question: “Hey, remember when we went to Florida with grandma, grandpa, my cousins and everyone.
+My son texted me today with a simple question: “Hey, remember when we went to Florida with grandma, grandpa, my cousins, and everyone.
 How old was I?”
-In a digital age all information is accessible, and I began to look online at my pictures that are backed up from my home PC on Carbonite.
-I quickly found a family picture from that trip to celebrate my mothers 80th birthday dated December 2008 and texted my son.
+In a digital age, all information is accessible, and I began to look online at my pictures that are backed up online.
+I quickly found a family picture from that trip to celebrate my mother’s 80th birthday dated December 2008 and texted my son.

 I wanted to know, why this odd question out of the blue, and texted him, “Why do you want to know?”
 He quickly texted back with a reply that surprised me.
 “For my writing class.
 I have to write a nonfiction essay about a burning question I have.
 I was thinking I would write about you coming out and how that affected me.”
 Pause.
 Next text.
 “If you’re ok with it.”
 I quickly replied, “Yes I’m ok.”
 And he responded, “Great thanks.”